bennyhuo/KotlinBlogTranslation/original/How do you traverse a map.md

 {% endraw %}

 No matter whether we decide to use a multi-declaration or not, the names are not lost: they are declared in the data class.
-Some people complain about the need to come up with the name for the returned entity, but in many cases it is good to realize **<em>what this thing is</em>**…
+Some people complain about the need to come up with the name for the returned entity, but in many cases it is good to realize ***what this thing is***…
 ## Conclusion

 We discussed new features introduced in **Kotlin M3**. **Multi-declarations** allow to bind several names shortly, and, as an example, traverse map entries in a nice way without creating unneeded objects. **Data classes** enable one-line definitions of classes that simply handle data and yet come with all the necessary functions attached.